Fire and rescue services

 Airlines can change or cancel flights at short notice.
 You can book charter flights through private companies.

 The European Union (EU) has banned Air Zimbabwe flights to the EU.
-Australian Embassy staff are not permitted use Air Zimbabwe for official travel except in exceptional circumstances.
+Australian Embassy staff are not permitted to use Air Zimbabwe for official travel except in exceptional circumstances.

 DFAT doesn't provide information on the safety of individual commercial airlines or flight paths.